Freedom of Speech & Spirit of Viewpoints

 Enjoy the debates and discussions and lead by example in creating a civil environment of mutual understanding and learning.

-2. First and last name are required - this means your 'real' name.
+2. First and last name are required and city and state - this means your 'real' name.
 The editor reserves the right to verify authorship.
 First name only or anonymous submissions will not be published.
 Comments determined to be submitted under false names will not be published or will be deleted by the editor.
-To question the removal of your comment under this rule or to report an abuse, e-mail the editor at firstname.lastname@example.org.
+To question the removal of your comment under this rule or to report an abuse, e-mail the editor at email@example.com.

 3. Opinions/Comments submitted without an e-mail address and phone contact number will not be published.
 Contact information is required in order that the editor can contact you if needed for verification or questions.
 It is not for publication.
 Your e-mail addresses will only be published if requested.

-4. Comments that contain material such as false and defamatory, abusive, harassing, obscene, profane, sexually oriented, threatening, or illegal will not be published.
+4. Comments that contain material such as false and defamatory, abusive, harassing, obscene, profane, sexually oriented, threatening, or illegal language will not be published.

 5. Please state your opinion rather than resorting to personal attacks.